 Jennifer is passionate about connecting people to the world around them.
 She lives and works in the homeland of the Anishinaabe, Haudenosaunee, and Huron-Wendat Nations.

-Sarah Rauh - Secretary (she/her)
+Sarah Rauh - Vice Chair and Awards Chair (she/her)

 Sarah is an Interpretation Officer/Coordinator with Parks Canada at Lake Superior National Marine Conservation Area and currently lives and works in the Robinson Superior Treaty Territory which is the ancestral lands of the Anishinaabe and homeland of the Metis people.

-Jewels Goff - Treasurer
+Jewels Goff - Treasurer (she/her)

 Pam Murray - Past Chair (she/her)